JAVA TESTING TOOLBOX

 He started teaching Java topics on YouTube in 2018 and is writing content about the Java ecosystem on his blog since 2017.

-Be one of the first to get access.
+Be One of the First to Get Notified.

-As part of my mailing list you'll be notified when a next iteration of the book is available.
+As part of the mailing list you'll be notified when the next iteration of the book is available.

 30 Tools Is Just The Beginning